StylusThemes/Jackett-Dark/README.md

 If you would like to contribute to this repository, please...

-1. 👓 Read the [contribution guidelines][contributing].
 1. ![repo-forked][9] [Fork][10] or ![cloud-download][11] [download][12] this repository.
-1. 👌 Create a pull request!
+2. 👌 Create a pull request!

 <!-- BADGES -->
 [version]: https://flat.badgen.net/github/release/StylusThemes/Jackett-Dark